In this post, I’ll show you how to build your own DIY wood clock!

-It’s a super simple project and I’ve got the how to video for you right here.
+This two tone modern DIY wood clock is a super simple project and I’ve got the how to video for you right here.
 And of course, the step by step below 🙂

 This post contains affiliate links.
 Please see disclosure policy for details.

-1 board of one type of wood ( about 20″ long, about 5-6″ wide)
+- 1 board of one type of wood ( about 20″ long, about 5-6″ wide)

-2 boards of another type of wood (about 25″ long, about 9-10″ wide each)
+- 2 boards of another type of wood (about 25″ long, about 9-10″ wide each)

-The equivalent of the above in one type of wood (if two tone isn’t desired)
+- The equivalent of the above in one type of wood (if two tone isn’t desired)

 Then, I trimmed the edges off of my boards on my table saw for a nice clean joint to glue.
 You don’t HAVE to do this, it just makes a nice smooth, flush clock surface.
 I just barely trimmed off the edges to get a square side.

 Step 2: Glue DIY Clock Boards Together

 Now, it’s time for the glue up.
 I laid my pipe clamps out and situated my boards how I wanted them, making sure I could get a 24″ round out of it, then applied glue to the edges and clamped.

 Step 3: Cut Wood Round for Clock

 Using a router circle jig (you can find out how to make one here), measure from the outside edge of your straight bit to HALF the diameter you want your clock to be and drill a hole there into the jig.

 I SLOWLY cut out the circle, cutting only about 1/4″ deep at a time.
 I made several passes, going deeper each time until it was cut all the way through.
 Then, I removed the bit.